wagoso/est/README.md

 <h2>What is "Spangle Bangle"?</h2>
 Try it out! the app is still in beta, so cool things just need to be explored!
 <br/>
-<h2>How can I automatically send a translatd text message from English to slang or another language?</h2>
+<h2>How can I automatically send a translated text message from English to slang or another language?</h2>
 In the Chat screen, select the  "Settings" button to the left of the "Upload button"  at the top right of the screen and select the "Slang" (or another language) from the second drop down menu.
 <br/>
 <h2>How can I turn on/off playing audio automatically?</h2>